cjrich19/comms_final_presentation/README.md

 The database consists of 3 tables:

 1. **Patient**: Includes information about patients, features include name, address, height, weight, and diseases.
-The schema and relationships can be examined in ‘scenario1.py’.
+The schema and relationships can be examined in ‘scenario1.sql’ and 'scenario4.sql'.
 2. **Patient Health History**: Holds general patient health history information, including records of known patient allergies.
-The schema and relationships can be examined in ‘scenario2.py’.
+The schema and relationships can be examined in ‘scenario2.sql’.
 3. **Appointments Table**: Contains details about patient appointments, diagnoses, and prescriptions.
-The schema and relationships can be examined in ‘scenario2.sql’.
+The schema and relationships can be examined in ‘scenario2.sql’, 'scenario3.sql, and 'scenario4.sql'.
 4. **Doctors Table**: Hold information about the doctors within the practice.
 Their names and specialties.
-The schema and relationships can be examined in ‘scenario4.sql’
+The schema and relationships can be examined in 'scenario3.sql' and ‘scenario4.sql’.

 ## The Script